London Phone Booth

 7. EXCHANGE YOUR MONEY WITH YOUR BANK

-It was too much of a headache trying to compare exchange rates to see where to get the best deal.
+It was too much of a headache to compare exchange rates to see where to get the best deal.
 In addition, what I did not know is that not all international airports can conveniently exchange money from other countries.
 To avoid the hassle, use your bank, especially if you intend to visit several countries during one trip.
-Also, the app Currency Exchange Calculator was helpful in helping me decide how much money was reasonable to spend on certain items, especially in Iceland.
+Also, the app Currency Exchange Calculator helped me decide how much money was reasonable to spend on certain items, especially in Iceland.

 8. ITEMS YOU MUST HAVE

-I enjoyed every minute of my trip and at no point regretted going alone.
+I enjoyed every minute of my trip and never regretted going alone.
 There is so much of the world to see, so get to it!
 With or without friends, you can do it!

 Liked it?
 Pin it!